Do you want to wear a piece of history?

 Authenticated Jakob Bengel pieces from the 1930s, these pins were purchased direct from the German factory in the 1980s and then left in storage until recently.

-A textured, almost burnished machine made brooch of a silver metal amalgam this is an example of jewellery making in the modern age.
-Simple yet, striking in its gorgeous Modernist leaf shape or oval this brooch is also a piece history representing one of the most exciting periods of design.
+A textured, almost burnished machine made pin of a silver metal amalgam this piece demonstrates the start of jewellery making in the modern age.
+Simple, yet striking in its gorgeous leaf shape, this brooch represents one of the most exciting periods of design.

 I have hand polished each brooch, however, if you prefer one that retains the patina of ninety years of storage, please email me firstname.lastname@example.org before you purchase.

 Unworn.
 There can be some slight discolourations within the metal but they are original to the piece.

 Even heavy brooches can be worn on modern garments using a supportive brooch sponge.
 FIND OUT HOW

 Your brooch will include a complimentary sponge and will be packed securely and decoratively.

 Special gift wrapping can be purchased at checkout.

 Jakob Bengel opened his jewellery factory in 1873 in Idar-Oberstein, German.
 Until the 1920s the company specialised in the manufacture of watch chains and chatelaines.
 By the 1930s it had become one of the leading producers of costume or fashion jewellery in the world in the Bauhaus and Art Deco period styles exporting as far as the USA.